hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ## Changelog

+**Version 0.10  22 June 2021 -**
+Added cap and filter information

+<details>
+<summary>Previous changes</summary>

 **Version 0.9: 15 June 2021 -**
 v2 updated to include 917 XSD file info and XML Negative Acknowledgement (IE917) and rephrased descriptions.
 Also added link to 917 XSD and added the XSD to the zip file of all XSDs. v1 originally published version

-<details>
-<summary>Previous changes</summary>

 **Version 0.8: 28 May 2021 -**
 Added updated information about Northern Ireland functionality now live in production environment.